IanKulin/ssl-monitor/README.md

 2. Scanner checks each enabled site's SSL certificate
 3. Results are saved with expiry dates and days remaining
 4. Scheduler repeats scans at configured intervals
-5. Notifications are sent when certificates approach thresholds
+5. Notifications are sent when certificate status changes to warning/critical
 6. Web interface provides management and monitoring

 ## Project Structure